wTuo/academic_writing/acc.md

 Then, the following questions arise naturally:

-No .... occurs/exists in .... (substitution for "There is no ... in ")
+No .... occurs/exists in .... (alternative for "There is no ... in ")

 Different from prior art that adopt